drogatkin/loops_counter/doc/blog/PerformanceLanguages.md

 | 0.601 | 0.521 | 0.608 | 0.620 | 2 | sec |
 | 34.456 |  35.040 |  06:46.275 |   06:14.441 |  3 |  min:sec.ms |

-All test were conducted on Intel i7 gen 7th processor, and OS Ubuntu 22.04.
+All tests were conducted on Intel i7 gen 7th processor, and OS Ubuntu 22.04.
 A test number was calculated as:

-An average number of ten runs om the machine without any additional load.
+An average number of ten runs on the machine without any additional load.

 You can see that C++ keeps a leadership in all tests, however a position of Rust only sightly behind.
 So my view is the following: